 Theatre 360 Summer Camp Policies:

-Refunds: All requests for refunds or credits must be submitted in writing and emailed to info@theatre360.org.
-It is understood that if you request to cancel, a credit or refund will be provided up to 14 days prior to the start of the camp minus a $150 deposit for two weeks camps or $100 for one week camps.
+It is understood that if you request to cancel, a credit or refund will be provided up to 14 days prior to the start of the camp minus your nonrefundable deposit of $200 for 9-day and two weeks camps or $150 for one week camps.
 If a refund is granted, please allow up to 30 days for processing.
 Credits are good for up to one year from the start date of the class.
 Credits cannot be transferred to a refund at any time for any reason.
 Credits cannot be used for anything other than a class or camp, including but not limited to: production fees, private lessons, New York trip fees, tickets or workshops.
 Credits are non-transferable to anyone else.
-We do not pro-rate any portion of the camp fee and do not offer refunds/credits due to illness or personal scheduling conflicts.
-NO REFUNDS OR CREDITS if cancelled with less than 14 days to the start of a session or if you auditioned for a production and did not accept your role, get cast, or choose to drop out of the production prior to the performance.
-Please note, should you wish to switch sessions, please email us at info@theatre360.org.
-A $25.00 fee to switch sessions will apply.

 Cell Phones: We agree that cell phones can be disruptive and that taking or making calls, texting or using the internet during class is inappropriate.
 Cell phones are only allowed as recording devices for in class work.
 Students should be contacted through our front office while at Theatre 360, not through personal cell phones.
 We will notify parents/guardians of inappropriate cellphone use.